 We visited Uloya in March as apparently, this was the best time, the Northern Lights are more frequent and strong during March before they start disappearing as the days start getting bigger.
 The island is slightly windy which is why even if it’s cloudy, the clouds don’t last long and keep moving, helping to increase visibility.

 Out of the four days, we stayed in Uloya; we saw the lights three times!
 The lights supposedly appear in Uloya first, before making their way to Tromso and the southern parts.
 The Northern lights were quite vivid in Uloya and we could even see shades of purple and pink one day!
 Misty and mysterious, creating spirals, the lights slowly appeared from over the mountain and made their way towards the fjords.

 Lavina’s Tips for Photographing the Northern Lights

-- To capture the lights, it’s always good to head out and set the camera before the lights appear.
+- To capture the lights, it’s always good to head out and set the camera before the northern lights appear.